soumame/screen-interpreter/README.md

 ## Features

-- Takes screenshots every 5 minutes (when set up with cron)
+- Takes screenshots at regular intervals (when set up with launchd or cron)
 - Uses macOS native commands to capture screen content
 - Retrieves information about open applications
 - Analyzes screenshots using Google's Gemini Flash API